aruleesh/EDA-of-zomato/README.md

 5.Most Favored Item for Each Customer:
   Determined the most favored item for each customer.

-6.First Item Purchased by Each Customer:
+6.Name of First Item Purchased by Each Customer:
   Identified the first item purchased by each customer.

 7.Item Purchased Just Before Becoming a Premium Member: